asd-xiv/eslint-config/CODE_STYLE.md

    _write_.
 Don't stop at your fist draft while also not obsessing on getting it 100% right.

-1. _Read the room_: Functional programming, or any one paradigm, is a not a magic bullet.
+1. _Read the room_: Functional programming, or any one paradigm, are not magic bullets.
 Figure out when to use what.
 When building primitives for example, it makes sense to be more conscious about performance and adopt a more imperative style - still being aware of immutability but not [spreading all the object all the time](https://www.richsnapp.com/article/2019/06-09-reduce-spread-anti-pattern).

 1. _One way execution flow_: Make code execution flow _top -> down_ and _left